The latest national and international news from BBC Radio 4.

 Mark Lawson reports on the 2012 Academy Award nominations.

 File on 4 investigates claims of bullying and abuse of power by social services.

 Why some blind people are against the growing trend of 'shared spaces' in town centres.

 Dr Mark Porter demystifies health issues that perplex us, including tinnitus and Vitamin D

 Ritula Shah presents national and international news and analysis.

 7/10 Riley has been seriously and hideously injured at Ypres and is being nursed by Rose Locke.

-4/6 Ray Highknock hopes that some regressive hypnotherapy will cure his smoking addiction.
+4/6 Ray Highknock goes for experimental regressive hypnotherapy to cure his smoking addiction.

 4/6 At the Preston pie competition, our announcer muses on the meaning of life.
 (R)